 Beltane, Lá Bealtaine, the first day of Summer in modern Ireland was celebrated by the Celts, and is now also celebrated by Neopagans and Wiccans.

-1169 – A small party of Normans arrive on the southern coast of Co Wexford and established a bridgehead for further invasions.
+1169 – A small party of Normans arrives at Baginbun and establishes a bridgehead for further invasions.

-1171 – Diarmaid MacMurrough, king of Leinster, died in Ferns, Co Wexford.
-Strongbow was his (disputed) successor (MacMurrough’s remaining legitimate son, Connor, was executed while a hostage of Rory O’Connor).
+1171 – Diarmaid MacMurrough, king of Leinster, dies in Ferns, Co.
+Wexford; Strongbow is his (disputed) successor (MacMurrough’s remaining legitimate son, Connor, has been executed while a hostage of Rory O’Connor).

-1316 – Records indicate that around this date, Edward Bruce crowned himself king of Ireland near Dundalk.
+1316 – Records indicate that around this date, Robert Bruce has himself crowned king of Ireland near Dundalk.

-1650 – Birth of theologian and Williamite, William King, archbishop, in Antrim.
+1650 – William King, archbishop, theologian and Williamite, is born in Antrim.

-1654 – Transplantable landowners were ordered to move to Connacht by this date; this deadline was then put back to 1 March 1655.
+1654 – Transplantable landowners are ordered to move to Connacht by this date; this deadline is then put back to 1 March 1655.

 1672 – Birth of Joseph Addison, poet and dramatist; Chief Secretary to Lord Lieutenant Wharton 1708-10; MP for Cavan Borough 1709-13.

-1697 – The Bishops’ Banishment Act passed on 25 September 1696, required most Catholic clergy to leave the kingdom by this date, and banned Catholic clergy from entering it – the Act would never be efficiently enforced.
+1697 – The Bishops’ Banishment Act passed on 25 September, 1696, requires most Catholic clergy to leave the kingdom by this date, and bans Catholic clergy from entering it – the Act will never be efficiently enforced.

 1751 – Birth of Archibald Hamilton Rowan, christened Archibald Hamilton, an Irish celebrity and founding member of The Dublin Society of United Irishmen.
 He was the son of Gawen Hamilton (1729-1805) of Killyleagh Castle, Co Down and Lady Jane Rowan Hamilton.